rishabhkumar1741/Angular/README.md

 ## Basic Routing in Angular

+- RouterOutlet, => Displays the component based on the current route.
+- RouterLink,   => Used in HTML to navigate to a route.
+- Router,        => A service to navigate between routes in TypeScript code.
+- ActivatedRoute =>  Gives access to route data like params and query params.

 ✅ 1.
 What is Routing?

 Routing in Angular means navigating from one page/component to another without reloading the full web page.